Belo Beautiful Stories

 According to beauty and lifestyle digital magazine Sunday Edit, there are two types of cleansers: oil-based and water-based.

-So if you have oily skin, it’s best to have a cleanser with less oil, so go for micellar water or other water-based cleansers.
+It’s best to have a cleanser with less oil, so go for micellar water or other water-based cleansers.
 “Applying oil-based product to an already oily complexion could result in congestion or breakouts — the skin simply does not need the extra oil.
 As a general guide, if you have oily skin, choose water-based products that do not leave an oily residue on the skin.”
 Water-based products are best for oily, acne-prone, and sensitive skin because it washes away excess oil and doesn’t add oiliness to your face.

 We highly recommend Fillmed Skin Perfusion Micellar Water because it’s gentle on the skin but powerful against impurities, it has a cooling effect so it leaves your skin feeling hydrated and refreshed, and it’s also enriched with Niacinamide, a powerful soothing agent.